 5. Quercetin-Rich Foods

 Found in onions, quercetin is a flavonoid or antioxidant that can lower the histamine released by your body during an allergic response.
 It cuts inflammation and can ease allergic symptoms.
 A lab study found that quercetin intake can help dilate the airways to the lungs and lower their hyperactivity.
 This will allow you to breathe in and out more freely.
 Just don’t expect instant results, though.
 Researchers noted that it took about five hours for these effects to kick in.
-Hold on to that inhaler for now, but amp up your quercetin quotient.6
+Hold on to that inhaler for now, but

 Foods To Skip